mlp6/Embedded-Medical-Devices/Embedded-Medical-Devices-Syllabus.md

 Participation on Ed Discussion is also encouraged, in the form of:

-* Asking questions about the course material
+* Asking questions about the course material (ideally, publicly, so that others * can benefit (Anonymous okay))
 * Answering questions from other students
 * Sharing interesting articles or resources related to the course material